blepping/ComfyUI-sonar/README.md

 **Seed Considerations**: While the node defaults to outputting gaussian noise, a given seed produce a different sample than the one produced by other gaussian noise sources.
 This stems from sampling the noise directly in the frequency domain to avoid the cost of a FFT.
 When `time_brownian = true`, noise sampling occurs in the spatial domain, ensuring that default parameters yield output equivalent to `SonarCustomNoise` set to `brownian`.

+***

+That's an advanced explanation.
+From a usage perspective, using positive alpha will tend to create a colorful effect, using negative alpha will create line/streak like artifacts sort of like an oil painting canvas.
+Start with small values at first (`-0.1`, `0.1`) and adjust as necessary. `time_brownian` makes the effect of power noise (and alpha) stronger - also note that it can only be used when sampling and not for `NoisyLatentLike`.
+Setting `common_mode` also generally seems to intensify these effects.
+Different types of models (normal EPS models, v-prediction models, SDXL) generally react differently to these exotic noise types so my advice is to experiment!
+Lowering `mix` uses normal gaussian noise for part of the generated noise.
+For example, `mix=1.0` means 100% power noise, `mix=0.5` means 50/50 power noise and normal gaussian noise.
+This also is about the same as setting factor to `0.5` and plugging in a `SonarCustomNoise` node with factor at `0.5` also and the type set to `guassian`.

+Noise from the `SonarCustomNoise` node and `SonarPowerNoise` can be freely mixed.

 ## Related

 I also have some other ComfyUI nodes here: https://github.com/blepping/ComfyUI-bleh/